← A Beginary feature

 How is AI Breakdown different from a normal subtask list?

 A subtask list is empty until you fill it, which means you're still doing the breaking-down yourself, the very part that was blocking you.
 AI Breakdown does that part.
-You hand it the whole task and get back a short, ordered list that's already written, with one step marked "Start here."
+You hand it the whole task and get back a short list that is already written, each step with a rough minute estimate.
 Instead of building a plan before you can move, you get a doorway you can walk through right now.

 What if the steps aren't right?

 That's fine, and expected.
 The steps are a starting point, not a verdict.
-You can adjust them, skip the ones that don't fit, or ignore the list entirely once you're moving.
+You can ask for a different breakdown, do them in any order, skip the ones that don't fit, or ignore the list entirely once you're moving.
 The goal was never a perfect plan.
 It was a doorway in, small enough to walk through right now.

 Give it the blob.
 Get back a first step.